charlesSeek/toy-robot/README.md

 ```

 ## Usage
-The program will run on commandline in terminal and
+The program will run on commandline in terminal.
-expect to input a command one line.

 Enter `CTRL C` to quit the app.